Laplacian Convolutional Representation for Traffic Time Series Imputation: Acknowledgment

 \begin{IEEEbiography}[{ }]{Nicolas Saunier} received an engineering degree and a Doctorate (Ph.D.) in computer science from Telecom ParisTech, Paris, France, respectively in 2001 and 2005.
 He is currently a Full Professor with the Civil, Geological and Mining Engineering Department at Polytechnique Montreal, Montreal, QC, Canada.
 His research interests include intelligent transportation, road safety, and data science for transportation. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Lijun Sun}(Senior Member, IEEE) received the B.S. degree in civil engineering from Tsinghua University, Beijing, China, in 2011, and the Ph.D. degree in civil engineering (transportation) from the National the University of Singapore in 2015.
-He is currently an Assistant Professor in the Department of Civil Engineering, McGill University, Montreal, QC, Canada.
-His research centers on intelligent transportation systems, machine learning, spatiotemporal modeling, travel behavior, and agent-based simulation. \end{IEEEbiography}
+He is currently an Associate Professor and William Dawson Scholar in the Department of Civil Engineering, McGill University, Montreal, QC, Canada.
+His research centers on intelligent transportation systems, traffic control and management, spatiotemporal modeling, Bayesian statistics, and agent-based simulation. \end{IEEEbiography}